Every Story Counts

 The San Diego County Encinitas Research Staff Is Like a Team of Two Hundred

-by Suzy Ryan, about 1 month ago
+by Suzy Ryan, 3 months ago

 Once I decided to write Two Spies in Time, I needed primary sources to research the heroes of the American Revolution.
 These librarian saints cheerfully found every book, PDF, and even a college thesis I needed to write the time-travel historical fiction book.
 They even found a 1782 British soldier's perspective, his first-person journal of the Revolutionary War, when Benedict Arnold attempted to betray West Point and George Washington.